Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/os.rst

 .. function:: dupterm(stream_object, index=0, /)

-   Duplicate or switch the MicroPython terminal (the REPL) on the given :std:term:`stream`-like object.
+   Duplicate or switch the MicroPython terminal (the REPL) on the given `stream`-like object.
 The *stream_object* argument must be a native stream object, or derive from ``io.IOBase`` and implement the ``readinto()`` and ``write()`` methods.
 The stream should be in non-blocking mode and